mgeraci/fastmail-calendar-overview/README.md

 # Fastmail Calendar Overview
 This browser extension requests calendar data from a list of calendars and adds an overview of your upcoming events to the sidebar on Fastmail.
-It works with both Firefox and Chrome.
+It supports Fastmail's light and dark themes, and works with both Firefox and Chrome.

 Note that your calendars must be Fastmail calendars, hosted on `https://user.fm`.